 - Create in-feed ads with the TikTok ads manager

 - Crowdfund projects by collecting donations from fans

 - Collect “tips” from your audience

-- Start a Patreon and offer fan subscriptions
+- Use Patreon to offer fan subscriptions

 Connect with shoppers on TikTok

 Shopify comes with powerful tools to help you tell your brand story and create TikTok in-feed ads in minutes.
 Make sales on TikTok and manage all your orders, returns, and payments from Shopify.Start selling on TikTok